aardappel/lobster/docs/source/language_reference.md

     z:int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use either `class` or `struct` to define these, with the latter being more
+You can use either `class` to define these (which defines a dynamically allocated
-restrictive: they are stored in-inline in their parent and copied.
+object copied by reference) or `struct` (stored in-inline in their parent and copied by value).
-This makes sense for small objects such as the one in this example.
+`struct` makes sense for small objects such as the one in this example.

 You specify a list of fields using indentation.

 Optionally, you specify a supertype, which has the effect of adding all the
 fields of the supertype to the current type, thus making it an extension of the
 former.

+### Generic UDTs

 The above example uses ints directly, but you
 can also define types more generically, and then define named specializations of them: